Marnie McBean: Rowing career

 A graduate of the University of Western Ontario, McBean competed at the 1992 Summer Olympics in the coxless pairs and eights events, winning gold medals in both.

 In 1994, McBean won the Princess Royal Challenge Cup (the premier women's singles sculls event) at the Henley Royal Regatta, rowing for the Western Middlesex RC.

 At the 1996 Summer Olympics she competed in the double and quadruple sculls, winning gold in the double and bronze in the quadruple.
 With her long-time rowing partner Kathleen Heddle, she was the first Canadians to win three Olympic Gold medals.
-In addition to her other exploits, McBean won a Silver medal in the prestigious single scull event at the 1993 World Rowing Championships.
+In addition to her other exploits, McBean won a Silver medal in the single scull event at the 1993 World Rowing Championships.

 At the 2000 Sydney Olympics, McBean was set to represent Canada in the single scull and she had hoped to win a fourth gold medal.
 After travelling to Australia, a back injury which eventually required an operation forced McBean to withdraw from the Olympics and McBean decided to retire from international competition.

 Accolades and personal life

 In 1997, McBean was inducted into the Canadian Sports Hall of Fame.
 In 2002, McBean was awarded the Thomas Keller Medal by FISA, the International Rowing Federation, for her outstanding career in international rowing.
 In 1997, she was awarded the Meritorious Service Medal (civil division).
 In 2013, she was made an Officer of the Order of Canada.
 She has been appointed as chef de mission of Canada's team at the 2020 Olympic Games, to be held in Tokyo.

-After retiring from active competition, McBean began coming out as lesbian in her personal life.
+After retiring from active competition, McBean came out as gay.
 She met her partner Deanah Shelly in 2010, and the couple married in April 2014.
 They have a daughter named Isabel.

 In 2015, McBean was presented the Bonham Centre Award from The Mark S. Bonham Centre for Sexual Diversity Studies, University of Toronto, for her contributions to the advancement and education of issues around sexual identification.